 I started using coloured pencils about six years ago.
-I taught myself using books, online tutorials and asking advice from other coloured pencil artists.
-I wish I had found a resource of products when I first started, which is why I am writing this blog post with links to the products I like using or I am going to use in the near future.
+Having taught myself using books, online tutorials and asking advice from other coloured pencil artists.
+It would have been so much easier if their had been a resource of products when I first started, which is why I am writing this blog post with links to the products I like using or I am going to use in the near future.
 (Affiliate links but with no extra cost to you)

 Grab your freebie resource list to build up your very own kit.
 CLICK HERE

 So, let’s get started with the most obvious-pencils.

 When I first started out using coloured pencils I did a bit of research to find the brands that sold the artist grade pencils and bought a tin of just 12 pencils.
 The pencils I bought were Faber and castell Polychromos.
 I still use these today but now I have the full range of colours they have on offer.

 Other brands include